A reduced model for the long-term effects of physical activity on type 2 diabetes: Discussion

 \section{Discussion}

-In this work, we have developed and analyzed a periodically homogenized version of a two-scale model capturing the long-term effects of physical activity on blood glucose regulation.
-The periodic nature of the physical activity control allowed us to homogenize the model analytically.
-This reduced model retains the essential dynamics of the original system while significantly reducing its computational cost.
-By treating the problem as a perturbation of the right-hand side, we have proven that the error introduced by the homogenization remains bounded over time.
-These theoretical results were underlined with a simulation study where we have varied nine key parameters of the model and assessed the maximal error between the two systems.
+In this work, we developed and analyzed a reduced, computationally efficient version of a two-scale model capturing the long-term effects of physical activity on blood glucose regulation.
+The reduced model retains the essential dynamics of the original formulation while decreasing the computational cost of simulating multi-year trajectories to type 2 diabetes.
+This gain in efficiency allows for extensive patient-specific simulations and the systematic evaluation of physical activity plans in a personalized context.

+The computational speedup was achieved by analytically reducing the original model using the periodic nature of the physical activity input (control variable $u$).
+We analytically solved the short-term effects of physical activity and passed them to the long-term dynamics as averaged quantities.
+By treating the reduction as a perturbation of the right-hand side, we proved that the approximation error remains bounded.
+These results are underlined with a simulation study where nine key parameters were varied.
+This confirmed that the reduced model reproduces the full model’s dynamics with negligible long-term discrepancies.
+The resulting model lowers the simulation time of a five-year trajectory by almost a factor 2000.
+Indeed, simulating a single parameter set over a five-year period takes around 0.05 seconds, making the fast simulation of many scenarios feasible.

-The full model, as described in Section~\ref{sec:full} and previously published by De~Paola et~al.~\cite{de_paola_long-term_2023, de_paola_novel_2024}, provides a detailed mechanistic explanation of how exercise affects glucose regulation over years.
-In this work, we have built upon these contributions by introducing a computationally fast version of the model, applicable under the assumption that physical activity follows a consistent periodic pattern over the years.
-In addition, we have introduced a mathematical perspective to the original formulation by scaling the equations for stability and by proving existence and uniqueness of both the full and the homogenized systems.
-This complements the previous focus on physiological mechanisms.
+The proposed formulation was designed to solve the original system with minimal computational effort while maintaining accuracy.
+Alternative simplifications, such as using semi-analytical solutions of the short-term equations directly or replacing the physical activity input with a constant average input, would still require the numerical solver to take small time steps to resolve the oscillations.
+In contrast, the proposed formulation removes these fast variations analytically, allowing the solver to take large time steps (i.e., days instead of minutes) and achieve a significant computational speedup, while retaining the physiologically meaningful link between exercise and glucose regulation.